Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Similar requirements overall.
 Most business loan providers have similar requirements, so your rates and terms are largely dependent on your creditworthiness.

 • Flexible use.
-Many business loans offer flexibility in how you want to use the funds, such as a credit line, credit card or term loan.
+Most business loans offer flexibility in how you want to use the funds.

 Cons

 • Long turnaround time.
-Compared to personal lending options, business loans tend to take longer to complete.
+Compared to personal lending options, business loans may take longer to complete.

 • Personal guarantee.
 While your LLC is protecting your personal assets, most business loan providers still require a personal guarantee, putting your personal assets at risk.